Skillz hits $400 million revenue run rate with mobile esports platform

-Skillz has grown its mobile esports at an accelerated rate this year, as the company announced its revenue rate has grown to $400 million in August, compared to $200 million just five months before in February.
+Skillz has grown its mobile esports substantially this year, as the company announced its revenue rate has grown to $400 million in August, compared to $200 million just five months before in February.

 The San Francisco startup provides a platform to turn any mobile game on iOS and Android into a game you can play with friends or strangers for cash, prizes, or points.
 And it enables esports tournaments for games that integrate the Skillz platform.